janm31415/jAmpPercussive/README.md

 ### Steps

-Set the number of steps that make up a full bar.
+Sets the number of steps that make up a full bar.
 In "straight" mode, the default is 16 steps, and in "shuffle" mode, the default is 12 steps.
-By modifying the number of steps interesting polyrhythms can be created.
-It is also possible to set different steps for different percussion ids, see the Channels view section below.
+By modifying the number of steps, interesting polyrhythms can be created.
+It is also possible to set different steps for different percussion IDs; see the Channels view section below.

 ### Swing